 Plant materials were extracted using the Soxhlet extraction method.
 This process involved repeatedly washing the plant leaves and rhizomes with a solvent in a Soxhlet extractor, allowing for the efficient extraction of bioactive compounds.
 These extracts, along with the different concentrations of Beauveria bassiana, were prepared for further experiments to evaluate their bioefficacy against the target stored grain insect pests, aiming to minimize post-harvest losses.

+a.
 Preparation of SDA Medium:

-For Isolation and culturing of entomopathogenic fungus Beauveria bassiana, Sobouraud Dextrose Agar (SDA) medium was used.
+For isolation and culturing of the entomopathogenic fungus Beauveria bassiana, Sobouraud Dextrose Agar (SDA) medium was used.
 The procedure adopted for the preparation is as under [2].

 Table 1.
 Preparation of SDA Medium